Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 # The Brainfuck language

 [Brainfuck] is one of the most famous esoteric programming languages.
-It was first design by Urban Müller, with the goal of being a Turing complete language whose compiler could be the smallest possible.
+It was first designed by Urban Müller, with the goal of being a Turing complete language whose compiler could be the smallest possible.

 [Brainfuck]: https://esolangs.org/wiki/Brainfuck

-By being esoteric, it isn't practical to write programs in, but its simplicity make this language one of the easiest to implement, and will be used here to lower the barrier in exploring more advanced topics in language implementation, such as machine code generation.
+By being esoteric, it isn't practical to write programs in but its simplicity makes this language one of the easiest to implement, and will be used here to lower the barrier in exploring more advanced topics in language implementation, such as machine code generation.